Find online courses made by experts from around the world.

 Want the very best guitar lessons on the web?
 With pro instructor feedback??

-I am an award-winning GIT grad, a 15+ year professional guitarist with 50k+ students, and the founder of Guitargate - the only guitar site sponsored by a major guitar brand, PRS Guitars.
+I am an award-winning GIT grad, a 15+ year professional guitarist with 70k+ students, and the founder of Guitargate - sponsored by Paul Reed Smith Guitars.

 "This course will teach you how to master your fretboard, understand music theory, and most importantly, how to use these tools to craft your own unique sound."

 *Watch lecture one (free preview) for a course introduction video

 This course is a four part, interactive, step-by-step, all HD video course which teaches you everything you need to play with complete confidence and control in any genre of music!

 Professional players don't "hunt and peck" or play without a plan.
 If you're getting paid to do studio work, tour with a working band, or even just play out in you local town, you need to know your instrument front and back, and know how to sound like you.
 This course is designed to give you exactly that.

 Get beyond tabs.
 Get beyond memorizing note for note.
 Learn how to improvise and play with ease around the fretboard!

 No tricks or gimmicks!
 If you follow the course and work hard, you will feel confident playing in any genre, over any changes, with anyone, anywhere, and be able to put your own personality into the music!
 It's really not that difficult if you try!

 For the price of one month of private guitar lessons, you can have unlimited lifetime access to a world class guitar curriculum with real individual feedback from a professional instructor!